sdiehl28/baseball-analytics/README.md

 ## Sabermetrics

-Sabermetrics is a term coined prior to the advent of modern software tools for data analysis with fast personal computers.
+[Sabermetrics](https://en.wikipedia.org/wiki/Sabermetrics) is a term coined prior to the advent of modern software tools for data analysis and fast personal computers.
 One aim is to create metrics that make it easy for people to quickly grasp how much a player contributes to his team's wins.

-With Pandas and Scikit Learn, comprehensive models can now easily be created, but this does not diminish the value of Sabermetrics.
+In modern terminology, this is an example of explanatory modeling.

+Another aim of Sabermetrics is to identify metrics that are likely to be causative.
+Someone who analyzes baseball data with no baseball domain knowledge, may find many statistical associations, but these may not be causative.
+A model built from causative inputs is more likely to predict well than one built from "merely associative" inputs.
+In modern terminology, this is an example of predictive modeling in which a domain expert uses feature engineering to create inputs (the Sabermetrics) to improve predictive accuracy.

 Most of the thinking behind Sabermetrics is relevant to all data analysis.

-Both modern data analysis and Sabermetrics will be presented in Jupyter Notebooks.
+Baseball data analysis, including the use of Sabermetrics created by baseball experts, will be presented in Jupyter Notebooks.

 ### Data Preparation

 The Python scripts prepare the data for analysis.
-This includes running the open-source Retrosheet parsers.
-See:   These scripts are located in this repo at: [download_scripts](https://github.com/sdiehl28/baseball-analytics/tree/master/download_scripts).
+This includes running the open-source [Retrosheet Parsers](https://github.com/sdiehl28/baseball-analytics/blob/master/RetrosheetParsers.md).
+These scripts are located in this repo at: [download_scripts](https://github.com/sdiehl28/baseball-analytics/tree/master/download_scripts).

 A script is also provided to load the wrangled data into Postgres with primary and foreign key constraints.
 Use of Postgres is optional.